Jesse-Cohen/Separation-Above-Expectation/README.md

    1. Separation Above Expectation is a better evaluator of player performance than separation alone
        - Controlling for factors like depth of target, pre-snap cushion, and nearest defender, separation becomes more insightful in player evaluation
-       - **Tyreek Hill, Davante Adams, Cooper Kupp, and Tyler Lockett** some of the best route-runners/separation-getters in the NFL.
    2. Separation Above Expectation has a **higher linear correlation to team success** than separation
        - Separation Above Expectation has a 0.66 linear correlation to Team Win Pct vs 0.48 for average separation